How Much Does Skylight Installation Cost in 2026?

 Best for:

-- Hard-to-reach locations like tall ceilings
+- Hard-to-reach locations like tall cathedral ceilings

-- Homeowners who want convenience
+- Homeowners who want push-button or smart home convenience

 Solar-Powered Venting Skylights: $2,200-$5,000 Installed